sw13tch-dio/ELM109_Week12.LAB/README.md

 3. Rotary Encoder Connection:
-o	Connect the GND pin of the rotary encoder to the - ground rail on the breadboard. o	Connect the + (VCC) pin of the rotary encoder to the + power rail on the breadboard. o	Connect the CLK pin of the rotary encoder to pin 2 on the Arduino. o	Connect the DT pin of the rotary encoder to pin 3 on the Arduino. o	Connect the SW pin of the rotary encoder to pin 7 on the Arduino (used to switch between color channels).
+o	Connect the GND pin of the rotary encoder to the - ground rail on the breadboard. o	Connect the + (VCC) pin of the rotary encoder to the + power rail on the breadboard. o	Connect the CLK pin of the rotary encoder to pin 2 on the Arduino (place the capacitor so that it is located between the CLK pin and Arduino pin 2, to reduce bounce). o	Connect the DT pin of the rotary encoder to pin 3 on the Arduino. o	Connect the SW pin of the rotary encoder to pin 7 on the Arduino (used to switch between color channels).